• Latest

 “The Road Home” by Stephen Paulus.
 One idea with this piece is to put the younger students on the melody and have the high school students fill out the rest of the harmonies.
 Gorgeous melody throughout!

 “Sisi Ni Moja” by Jacob Narvarud (SATB).
-I know so many choirs did this when it first came out, but it works so well for combined groups.
+I know many choirs did this when it first came out, but it works so well for combined groups.
 It is repetitive, and the message of “we are one” is always a great one when doing a combined concert.

 “I Am the Voice that Sings” by Michael BussewitzQuarm (SATB).
 Very accessible and beautiful melody throughout!
 A great text to dive into about the power of choirs.
 Many different voicing options to fit what you need!

 “Jambo by Teddy Kalanda Harrison” arr.
 Jacob Narverud (SSA).
 Also available in SAB, SATB, TBB.
 Beautiful and consistent melody throughout the piece.
-I love the solo option for singers to sing freely to play with phrasing.
+I love the solo option for singers to sing freely and play with phrasing.

 Combined Middle/Elementary